|Big No No||Baltic Porter, Robust & Roasty||8.5%|

-Influenced heavily by porters brewed in England, Baltic porters are developed in the northern European baltic states.
-Brewed with lager yeasts and typically push toward a higher strength of alcohol.
+Influenced heavily by porters brewed in England, Baltic porters developed in the northern European baltic states.
+Baltic Porters are brewed with lager yeasts and typically push toward a higher strength of alcohol.
 Big No No is a beer developed by our brewer Grant.
 It has a clean and balanced chocolate and roast character with dark fruit and coffee notes.
 Its higher alcohol is well hidden and dangerous.
 Enjoy!More info on Untappd

 |guest beers rotating daily|